Commercial Surveyor Services

 Was cladding the cause of the Grenfell Tower fire?

-ACM cladding became notorious following the disastrous Grenfell Tower fire in June 2017, when cladding with a polyethylene core was thought to be at least partly to blame for the rapid spread of the fire around the outside of the 24-storey block of flats.
+ACM cladding became notorious following the disastrous Grenfell Tower fire in 2017, when cladding with a polyethylene core was thought to be partly to blame for the rapid spread of the fire around the outside of the 24-storey block of flats.

-In the wake of the disaster, it was declared that an electrical fault was the cause of the fire.
-Following an official inquiry by Sir Martin Moore-Bick, it was deemed that the ACM cladding “acted as a source of fuel”.
-ACM cladding was also linked to several other fires, notably the Lakanal House fire in Camberwell in 2009, where six people died.
+In the wake of the disaster, it was declared that an electrical fault caused by a faulty fridge-freezer was the cause of the fire.
+However, following an official inquiry by Sir Martin Moore-Bick, it was deemed that the ACM cladding “acted as a source of fuel” due to the flammable polyethylene core.
+The Reynobond ACM cladding used was reportedly a ‘cheaper, more flammable’ option, rather than the likes of Reynobond FR or Reynobond A2 which have a fire-retardant and non-combustible core respectively.
+ACM cladding has also been linked to several other fires, notably the Lakanal House fire in Camberwell in 2009, where six people died.

 Does my building have ACM cladding?